towns-protocol/towns/servers/matrix-crypto-login-spec.md

 * If validation is successful, complete the registration stage.
 Create the account, and send  a HTTP OK response to the client with the access_token, username, device_id, etc.

-* If any of the validation step fails, delete the session ID and send a HTTP error response to the client.
+* If any of the validation steps fails, delete the session ID and send a HTTP error response to the client.

 This concludes the registration flow.